nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-2. Download the latest `FABook.jar` from [here](https://github.com/AY2223S1-CS2103T-T10-2/tp/releases).
+2. Download the latest `FABook.jar` [here](https://github.com/AY2223S1-CS2103T-T10-2/tp/releases).

 3. Copy the file to the folder you want to use as the _home folder_ for your FABook.

 4. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+The GUI similar to below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command line and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * **`list`** : Lists all clients.